-The GI3 was in good production and already issued to the soldiers by 1915, and this continued until at least 1944 thus making it as the largest military kukri ever produced or used by the Gurkhas; as the strength of soldiers were significantly increased, sometimes 5000 heads per enlistment, for imminent war objectives and threats.
-The kukri was initially manufactured by many local companies and individuals in India like the DHW, RGB, E Boota & Sons and later, pre and during WW2, well known companies like ATD (Army Traders Dahradun), MIL, Pioneer Calcutta, Queera Bros and others produced the kukri in massive scale to keep up with the demands.
-(Please be notified that all these name of companies have been taken from the engravings or stampings found in the original GI3s).
+GI3 was in good production and already issued to the soldiers by 1915 (pre and during WW1).
+This continued until at least 1944-45 making it as the largest military issue kukri ever used (produced) by Gurkhas.
+This large quantity because the strength of soldiers were significantly increased, sometimes 4-5000 heads per enlistment, for imminent war objectives and threats.
+This standard service kukri was initially manufactured by many local companies and individuals in India like the DHW, RGB, E Boota & Sons.
+Later, pre and during WW2, well known companies like ATD (Army Traders Dahradun), MIL, Pioneer Calcutta, Queera Bros and others produced in massive scale to keep up with the military demands.
+(Please be notified that all these name of companies have been taken from the engravings or stampings found in the original MK3s).
 Most GI3s would have stampings like the name of the manufacturer or inspector, manufacturing or inspection date, company/regiment initials etc and an arrow mark pointing up to symbolize official or authorized issue.

 SCABBARD >> GI3 has a regular leather case in military style with a protective steel chape.
 The interior wooden box is flat and wrapped by black colored water buffalo hide.
 The leather frog has twin belt loops at the back for the belt to go through and a fasten-up leather string to tie the two ends of the frog.

-The GI3, a historic gurkha service kukri from the WW ear, can be used for just about anything as a cutting knife and a utility tool but since the knife carries so much history and honor KHHI highly recommends this master piece for collection or decoration as a remarkable and a commemorative historic symbol.
+The GI3, a historic gurkha service kukri from the WW ear, can be used for just about anything as a hardcore cutting/utility knife.
+Nevertheless since the knife carries so much history and honor KHHI highly recommends this master piece for collection or decoration as a remarkable and a commemorative historic symbol.

 Materials / Features: Water buffalo leather scabbard, full flat tang riveted curved wooden handle, twin belt loops frog